reduxjs/redux/docs/tutorials/quick-start/quick-start-part-2.md

 ## What You've Learned

-Redux does have a number of new terms and concepts to remember.
-As a reminder, here's what we just covered:
+Even though the counter example app is pretty small, it showed all the key pieces of a React + Redux app working together.
+Here's what we covered:

 :::tip